Author: Pastor Paul A. Bartz

 Then there’s the tough-guy -the real man!
 He is the strong one, seldom showing emotion -except perhaps for anger.
 As a result of this view, true manliness has been reduced to a set of characteristics that are the precise opposite of the biblical picture of manhood.
 Some have responded to this distortion by conjuring up the “sensitive man of the 90’s.”
-The problem is, Phil Donahue is no closer to the biblical model for a man.

 Then there’s the workaholic’s unending push for success.
 He eventually discovers -too late -that the children he had no time for are now adults who have no time for him.
 The argument that a nice house and a comfortable life are forms of love is lost on the children.
 Love is made up of a word, a look, and a touch.
 These can never replace concrete, steel, and electronics.